qorix-group/process_description/process/general_concepts/score_review_concept.rst

    :complies: std_req__iso26262__support_6433, std_req__iso26262__software_7414
    :satisfies: wf__monitor_verify_requirements

    The version of a requirement shall not change by an inspection.

-In case the status of the requirement is used to notify if a requirement is inspected (or another attribute is introduced), this shall be ignored for versioning.
+   This means: In case the status of the requirement (see :need:`gd_req__req__attr_status`) is used to notify if a requirement is inspected (or another attribute is introduced), this shall be ignored for versioning.

 .. gd_req:: Version for inspected architecture